Bileve: Securing Text Provenance in Large Language Models Against Spoofing with Bi-level Signature

 \textbf{Generation.} We propose a weighted rank addition ($WRA$) score for each token in $\mathcal{V}$ to rank the candidate tokens instead of ranking them based on probability like conventional methods~\cite{li2024pre}.
 In particular, given a probability vector $p$ of $w_t$ and a pre-defined random sequence $\xi$ (both of dimension $K$), $WRA$ is calculated by (we omit $t$ for simplicity):

 where $\text{R}(p_k)$ and $\text{R}(\xi_k)$ are the rank scores for $k$-th token based on $p$ and $\xi$, respectively, determined by their order when values are sorted in ascending order (e.g., if $p_k$ is the smallest one in $p$, then $\text{R}(p_k)$ is 0).
 Besides, by adjusting the hyperparameter $\gamma$ (where $\gamma<1$), we enhance the impact of higher probabilities while still allowing for randomness to affect the outcome.
 During generation, we rank token candidates by favoring larger $WRA$ (\circlednum{1} in Fig.~\ref{fig:overview}).
-When sampling tokens carrying signature bits, we also include an additional signature bit match process, i.e., select the first token in candidates that hashes to the associate (\circlednum{2} in Fig.~\ref{fig:overview}).
+When sampling tokens carrying signature bits, we incorporate an additional signature bit matching step by selecting the first candidate token that, through the hash function $h$, maps to the predetermined signature bit (\circlednum{2} in Fig.~\ref{fig:overview}).

 Besides, we enhance the diversity of generation by using the shift-generate algorithm ~\cite{kuditipudi2023robust} (detained in Appendix~\ref{app:shift}).
 This involves pre-generating $n$ $\xi$ sequences and iteratively decoding tokens using sequences $\Xi$ = ($\xi^d$, $\xi^{d+1}$, ..., $\xi^n$, $\xi^0$, ..., $\xi^{d-1}$), where $d \in [0,n)$ shifts with each new response generation.
 Such a shifting strategy ensures that $\mathcal{M}$ can generate diverse tokens even if their prefix tokens are the same, and iterative decoding ensures that generated tokens $w$ align well with $\Xi$.
 The rank-based sampling strategy with shift-generate is summarized in Alg.~\ref{alg:unified_watermark}.
 Thus, although a signature preservation attack may maintain alignment with the signature, it is less likely to simultaneously align well with $\Xi$ sequences, thereby effectively mitigating such attacks.